Computing classical modular forms: Characters

-Let $p$ be an odd prime.
+\textbf{Odd prime powers}: Let $p$ be an odd prime.
 Let $g$ be the smallest positive integer that is a primitive root mod $p^e$ for all $e \geq 1$.
-(This is almost always the same as the smallest primitive root mod $p$, but may not be; the only prime under one million for which these differ is 40487.)
+(This is almost always the same as the smallest primitive root mod $p$, but may not be; the only odd prime under one million for which these differ is 40487.)
 For $m \in (\Z/p^e\Z)^\times$, we define $\log_g(m) \in \Z/\phi(p^e)\Z$ by the condition

 so that $\log_g \colon (\Z/p^e\Z)^\times \to \Z/\phi(p^e)\Z$ is an isomorphism of groups.

 For $m,n \in (\Z/p^e\Z)^\times$, we then define

 Then $\chi_{p^e}$ clearly satisfies the three required conditions (multiplicative, symmetric, and nondegenerate).